Las Piñas: Culture

 On February 22, 1995, then President Fidel V. Ramos signed Republic Act 8003 into a law – declaring Las Piñas Church and Bamboo Organ, Las Piñas Bridge, Asinan Area, Father Diego Cera Bridge, and Old District Hospital as tourist spots of Las Piñas.

 Las Piñas is famous for its Bamboo Organ located inside the St. Joseph Parish Church in the old district of the city.
 Built in 1824 by a Catholic priest, Fr.
 Diego Cera, it is the only organ of its kind in the world with organ pipes mostly made out of bamboo.

+Las Piñas is also the home of the only church dedicated to the Five Wounds of Jesus Christ in the Philippines and in Asia.
+The Diocesan Shrine of the Five Wounds of Our Lord Jesus Christ, the first diocesan shrine in Las Piñas, is located in District 2 of the City.

-Las Piñas Historical Corridor Project
+Las Piñas Historical Corridor

 The Las Piñas Historical Corridor Project was a program laid to restore the Old Town of Las Piñas.
 It was launched at the Malacañan Heroes' Hall on November 13, 1997.
 The project aims to educate the people of Las Piñas along the tourist corridor.
-19 structures were included along the historical corridor: